 There was an instant when it might have worked but only an instant...
 The entire ceiling collapsed showering everyone in plaster and Mike was on the floor embracing the chandelier.
 I loved him dearly for that but its hard to explain to brave and talented helicopter pilots that real life is different from movies.

-'But he will use a sonic screwdriver' I declared - 'You just point it at screws and the sonic vibrations make the screw undo'
+.'But he will use a sonic screwdriver' I declared - 'You just point it at screws and the sonic vibrations make the screw undo'

-The next time I encountered the good Doctor I was a Director - go to the next page More Who
+The next time I encountered the good Doctor I was a Director

 Colony Robots Daleks Cyberman Green Death Sea Devils